haiyangmin/cryptocurrencyTrading/README.md

 # cryptocurrencyTrading
-a simple web interface to display the latest data of different cryptocurrency.
+a simple web interface to display the price of different cryptocurrency.

 application built with the following technologies: